The Falcon and the Snowman: Plot

-When the police search his pockets and find film from a Minox camera Boyce used to photograph documents along with a postcard used by the Soviets to show Lee the location of a drop zone, they produce pictures of the same location that was on the postcard, showing officers surrounding a dead man on the street.
-The Foreign Service officer explains that the Mexican police are trying to implicate him with the murder of a policeman.
-The police then drag Lee away and interrogate him.
+When the police search his pockets and find film from a Minox camera Boyce used to photograph documents along with a postcard used by the Soviets to show Lee the location of a drop zone, they produce pictures of the same location that was on the postcard, showing officers surrounding a dead policeman on the street.
+The Foreign Service officer explains that the Mexican police are trying to implicate him with the murder of the policeman.
+The police then take Lee away and interrogate him violently.

 Hours later, Lee reveals that he is a Soviet spy.
 Told by the Mexican police that he will be deported, Lee is offered a choice of where to be sent.
-Lee suggests Costa Rica, but the choice is merely between the Soviet Union and the United States.
+Lee suggests Costa Rica, where he owns a house paid for with drug money, but the choice is merely between the Soviet Union and the United States.
 Lee reluctantly agrees to go back to America and is arrested as he walks across the border.

-Knowing that he too will soon be captured, Boyce releases his pet falcon, Fawkes, and then sits down to wait.
-Moments later, U.S. Marshals and FBI agents surround and capture him.
-As the film ends, Lee and Boyce are seen being escorted to prison.
+Realizing that he too will soon be captured, Boyce releases his pet falcon, Fawkes, and then sits down to wait.
+Moments later, US Marshals and FBI agents surround him.
+In the closing scene, Lee and Boyce are seen being escorted to prison.